Costa Rica Residency Services

 Requirements

-• Marriage certificate to a Costa Rican citizen, or
+• Marriage certificate to a Costa Rican citizen, or birth certificate of a child born in Costa Rica

-• Documents apostilled and translated to Spanish
+• Birth certificate — apostilled and translated to Spanish

-• Valid passport with at least 6 months validity
+• Valid passport (minimum 12 months validity recommended)

 Benefits